-The sponge cake favored by 19th-century prostitutes was dense, cloyingly sweet, and pretty much inedible to someone with today’s palate.
-That’s according to a group of BU archaeology, gastronomy, and culinary arts students who found the century-old recipe and used it to bake their own cake.
+The sponge cake favored by 19th-century prostitutes was dense and cloyingly sweet, and would be pretty much inedible today.
+That’s according to a group of BU archaeology, gastronomy, and culinary arts students who found a century-old recipe for the confection and tested it themselves.

-The dessert was featured as part of a unique event titled Eating Archaeology, held last month at the College of Arts & Sciences Gabel Museum of Archaeology.
+The dessert was featured as part of an event titled Eating Archaeology, held in May at the College of Arts & Sciences Gabel Museum of Archaeology.
 Organizers dredged up antediluvian recipes, ranging from Ancient China to 19th-century America, and dared an audience of more than 100 hungry (and brave) participants to sample the dishes.

 Event director Ilaria Patania (GRS’17), a PhD student in archaeology, says her department has long wanted to do a food-related public outreach activity like this, partially inspired by shows like Iron Chef and Chopped.
 The student-run evening received support from the gastronomy, culinary arts, and archaeology departments, with additional funding provided by a grant from the Archaeological Institute of America–Boston Society.

 “People see archaeology as a museum, as something behind glass,” says Patania, whose love of food stems from her childhood: her family operates a restaurant and hotel in her native Sicily.
 “So we wanted to do some outreach and get people interested in archaeology in a different way.
 After all, the piece behind the glass in the museum is less important than the story and the humans behind it.
 Real archaeology is about putting together an experience.
 Plus, everyone likes food.”

 The student teams split into four groups for the occasion: Bronze Age Greece, Bronze Age China, Precolonial Aztecs, and 19th-Century Brothel (inspired by the Endicott Street brothel unearthed by archaeologists during Boston’s infamous Big Dig construction project).